You are here

-LinkedIn has also become an invaluable channel of communication for us to share advice and expertise, something LinkedIn themselves recognised when they recently named PageGroup the 'World's Most Socially Engaged Recruitment Company'.
+LinkedIn has also become an invaluable channel of communication for us to share advice and expertise, something LinkedIn themselves recognised when they named PageGroup the 'World's Most Socially Engaged Recruitment Company' in 2015.

 In the spirit of sharing advice, here are our inside tips for using LinkedIn to drive growth in your business.

 1. Top socially engaged companies empower their employees to be brand ambassadors